TheLadies/flat-dash/README.md

 ## Future

 We are currently working on implementing a view that will show the top repositories with pull request,  We are looking for ways to speed up the Solari grid so the information can be provided to the user quicker.
-We are also currently working automate refreshing the date more frequently than every hour
+We are also currently working automate refreshing the date more frequently than every hour.

 What features are you currently working on?
 Only mention things that you actually are implementing.
 No pie-in-the-sky-never-gonna-happen stuff.

 ## Author

+Denine Guy blog:denineguy.github.io  twitter:@sashaydoll
+Christina Leuci blog:  twitter:@ChristinaLeuci
-Denine Guy, Christina Leuci, and Jessica Rudder
+Jessica Rudder blog:   twitter:@JessRudder
-Link to your blog, twitter, etc!

 ## License